CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Lifestyle

 We’re in Chicago this weekend for a little Clouz Houz work retreat—equal parts business and fun.
-It’s been such a good excuse to spend time with the team, get re-inspired, and soak up the city.
+It has been such a good excuse to spend time with the team, get re-inspired, and soak up the city!
 We packed the weekend with showroom visits, design-y boutiques, vintage stops, and—of course—some really great meals in between.

 If you’re planning a trip (or just love peeking into what others are doing on theirs), here’s our Chicago guide through the eyes of a design lover.